Ruben-Spolmink/TrafficLightCommunication_groupB09/tasklist.md

 - [x] legend - add a legend containing the agents
 - [ ] batch running - for cross fold validation we should be able to run the same test multiple times in a row.
 - [x] standard traffic light cycles
-- [ ] headless mode - apply headless mode to the simulation
+- [x] headless mode - apply headless mode to the simulation
 - [x] cars can see traffic lights
 - [ ] graphs - graphs should be added that show emission values and travel times -> Niclas
+- [ ] when a car is not able to stop anymore, run red light